 On the other hand, building your Power BI platform to on top of a DW not only enhances your data models but also provides users with several benefits.
 First, combining Power BI with DW allows you to significantly reduce the amount of users you have in operational systems.
 Secondly, it’s a more efficient way to handle bigger queries and larger sets of data.
 Instead of being restrained by the Import function, users can take advantage of the Direct Query function as well and get cleaner data without the single file or slow refreshes.
 Finally, the DW backend to Power BI provides a streamlined view into underlying data structures; the layout is easier to use and the data is easier to understand.

 Power BI is a versatile tool and is one of the best ways to procure and transform data into visual reports for practical business knowledge.
 But, the decision to pair it with a DW is contingent upon your business and data reporting needs.
-A DW might be overkill if you’re company has one reasonably sized data source with clean data and only a few BI reports.
+A DW might be overkill if your company has one reasonably sized data source with clean data and only a few BI reports.
 On the contrary, if your business has numerous data sources, unclean and duplicate data, and needs historical representation, then building Power BI on top of a DW is the way to go.
-For more information on Power BI, Data Warehousing, or Business Intelligence in general, please visit our website at xtivia.com, or reach out to us at firstname.lastname@example.org.
+For more information on Power BI, Data Warehousing, or Business Intelligence in general, reach out to us here.